euphort-wind/euphort-wind.github.io/content/publication/2025ecmfa/index.md

 ---
-title: 'On the Use of GPT-4 in the Reverse Engineering of Class Diagrams'
+title: 'On the use of GPT-4 in the reverse engineering of class diagrams'

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here